 Racist posts spark police response at Minnesota high school

 OWATONNA, Minn.
-(AP) — School officials called police and put a Minnesota high school on lockdown as tensions boiled over after racist comments targeting black students were posted on social media.
+(AP) — Officials placed a southern Minnesota school on lockdown and called police when tensions over racist comments posted on social media boiled over.